 NPS surveys allow you to split respondents into three categories based on their answer to the rating question:

 Detractors (score of 0-6)

-Detractors are people with a negative perception of your company and likely need follow-up.
+Detractors are unhappy customers or users with a negative perception of your company and likely need follow-up.
 Apple retail stores boosted their revenue by $25 million in one year by reaching out to detractors.

 Passives (score of 7-8)

 Passive customers feel neutral about your company and could hopefully be swayed to feel more positively.
 If you have lots of passives, try to create more customer delight.

 Your promoters are the most enthusiastic segment of your audience.
 Reach out to them for case studies and testimonials, and study why they have such a positive experience with your brand, then use these learnings to help you turn more of your customers into advocates.